AztecProtocol/aztec-v1-specification/README.md

 Contracts can query `ACE` with a `bytes proofOutput`, combined with a `uint24 _proof` and the `address` of the entity that issued the instruction. `ACE` can validate whether this instruction came from a valid proof.

 This mechanism enables smart contracts to issue transfer instructions on behalf of both users and other smart contracts, enabling zero-knowledge confidential dApps.

+## ACE owner
+It should be noted that in upon deployment, the owner of the ACE will be a multi-signature wallet.

 # The key responsibilities of `ACE`